tikk3r/flocs/docs/using-containers.md

 This should provide you with `flocs-run`; the main entry point to generating configuration files and running pipelines.

 # Running pipelines
+{: .important}
+> Currently `cwltool` adds `--no-eval` to Apptainer calls.
+This prevents environment variables from being expanded, making modifications like `APPTAINER_PYTHONPATH=/something/new:\$PYTHONPATH` not possible.
+At the moment, my suggested workaroud is to simply edit your installation by opening `/path/to/your/packages/cwltool/singularity.py` and remove the two lines that add this (currently 495-495).
+To find where you installation lives, you can run e.g. `python -c "import cwltool; print(cwltool.__file__)"`.

 Since FLoCs is in principle built for running pipelines with, pipeline runners are provided for [LINC](https://git.astron.nl/RD/LINC) and [VLBI-cwl](https://git.astron.nl/RD/VLBI-cwl).
 These CWL pipelines take a JSON configuration file as their input.
 Running pipelines is abstracted away behind the `flocs-run` executable, so users should not have to interact with JSON or CWL files directly.
 First install flocs as explained above.
 Secondly, ensure `LINC_DATA_ROOT` is defined in your environment.
 As LINC is the most basic pipeline, flocs demands that this variable is defined.
 To see what options are available, use `--help` for the main command or each sub command.

 ## Generating JSON configurations only.